sunefibaek/advent_of_code_2024/README.md

 # advent_of_code_2024
+# advent_of_code_2024
-Code for the 2024 advent of code challenges
+Code and input files for the working solution to the [Advent of Code 2024](https://adventofcode.com/2024) challenges.

+Documentation?
+Yeah.. no.